🇺🇸 Lene Kottal Professional Genealogy Contact Lene Kottal

 Going Abroad: When Did Your Danish Ancestor Emigrate?

-Emigration Records from the Copenhagen Police
+Index of the Emigrant Registers from the Copenhagen Police

-Emigration Records from the Mouritzen Brothers in Vejle
+Index of the Emigration Records from the Mouritzen Brothers in Vejle

 Although Denmark is a small country, the need for an authority to approve tickets in the western part of Denmark quickly arose.
 The Mouritzen brothers in Vejle were authorized emigration agents for the Hamburg-America Line from 1879 to 1897.
 The passengers in their lists are not in the lists of the Copenhagen Police.
 The lists are called Vejle-listerne and they have also been indexed.